tbensky/iCanText/README.md

 Welcome to the official support page for **iCanText**, the smart, swaying keyboard with large, easy-to-tap keys.

+## 📖 The story behind iCanText

+I am a Gen X tech-saavy computer/phone/device user.
+I have no problems the use and purpose of all of our devices.
+I own practically all of Apple's devices and use them daily.
+Sometimes I laugh how I have four Apple devices on me at any given time.
+That said, I cannot text.
+I just can't do it.

+I cannot text with my two thumbs, so I mostly use my index finger.
+This works generally horribly.
+Sometimes it takes me 3-4 tries to form one word properly.
+Auto-correct rarely helps.
+Sometimes it autocorrects a word into 3 smaller nonsensical words with spaces in between!
+I usually have to manually put in a `'` after `we` to get a `we'll` vs `well`.
+This takes me forever.   gboard and tracing words on a keyboard didn't help at all.
+Also, I simply cannot get used to using suggested words.

+Thus `iCanText` was born.
+It has larger keys to make a larger target for my index finger.
+It uses gestures more and has separate gesture-triggered keyboards for symbols and numbers.
+Instead of predicting words, it predicts the _next letter_, which seems more useful for the letter-by-letter nature of texting.

 ## 🛠 Getting Started

 To enable iCanText after installing: